l4rzy/l4rzy.github.io/_posts/2023-09-15-cnpen-mock-exam.md

 ---

 # Introduction
 I encountered those "challenges" when doing the mock exam for CNPen.
+There are 4 questions in total, divided in two parts.
 They were not hard at all, but I did learn something interesting to share.

 # First part
 In the first part of the exam, they provided a leaked hash `94643dacaa6b1b9cd9724ddb050b5f01` for a user named `Peter`.